-We (myself and my friend/business partner, Ilan Hayon) wanted to come up with a solution to their obstacles: costs of buying the food trucks, access to top-notch prep facilities and costs for supplies/food.
-So, we looked for the biggest place we could find in Philadelphia to accommodate a state of that art industrial kitchen where food trucks could park in the facility and it’s all indoors.
+We (myself and my friend/business partner, Ilan Hayon) wanted to come up with a solution to their obstacles: costs of buying the food trucks, access to top-notch prep facilities, and costs for supplies/food.
+So, we looked for the biggest place we could find in Philadelphia to accommodate a state-of-the-art industrial kitchen where food trucks could park in the facility and it’s all indoors.
 Surprisingly, there is nothing like this anywhere in the country.
 Ilan is not involved in the day-to-day operations, but I couldn’t have put this project together without him.

 Iceologist: What a cool idea!
 Tell me about your USA Mobile Commissary facility.

-Gary: It’s 30k square-foot, all indoors facility.
+Gary: It’s a 30k square-foot, all indoors facility.
 If you own a food truck, you just pull right inside.
-The owners can use the industrial kitchens, walk in coolers, have access to ice, etc… And I set up a partnership with Sysco and other preferred vendors so the food truck owners could buy product at better rates.
+The owners can use the industrial kitchens, walk-in coolers, have access to ice, etc… And I set up a partnership with Sysco and other preferred vendors so the food truck owners could buy products at better rates.
 This is the first time Sysco has worked with food truck owners because previously the food trucks couldn’t meet the minimum order requirements and had nowhere to store their food.

 Iceologist: How many food trucks use your facility?

 Gary: 24 currently with another 16 coming on board this month.
 We’re already adding space and will have room for 60 food trucks by year’s end.